SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Accursed Rage**
 >
 > The werewolf's ferocity is expressed through rage, and their abilities can inflict rage points on any enemy except a stormwight fury.
 A creature who starts their turn with 10 or more rage expends their rage.
 Then before taking their turn, they must shift up to their speed toward the nearest creature and make a melee free strike against them.
 A creature who takes damage from this free strike gains 1 rage.
-Accumulated rage disappears after a character finishes a respite
+Accumulated rage disappears after a character finishes a respite.

 > ⭐️ **Shapeshifter**
 >
 > The werewolf enters combat in their hybrid humanoid form.
-Their shape can't be changed by any external effect
+Their shape can't be changed by any external effect.

 > ⭐️ **Vukenstep**
 >